Neiva, Huila: Festivals and events

 This city is known for the Festival Folclórico y Reinado Nacional del Bambuco festivities held between the last two weeks of June and early July.
-During this time, there are daily parades through the downtown area and showings of the Sanjuanero, a folk dance, where the participants dress in a typical costumes and compete for being the best performers of the Sanjuanero choreography.
+During this time, there are daily parades through the downtown area and showings of the Sanjuanero, a folk dance, where the participants dress in typical costumes and compete for being the best performers of the Sanjuanero choreography.

 Sports

 Soccer is currently the most popular sport in the city.
 The city is the base for the Atlético Huila club which competes in the second division of the Colombian professional association football league, the Categoría Primera B. The games are played at the Estadio Guillermo Plazas Alcid stadium.

-Basketball had historically a high popularity, although it has decreased in recent years.
-The cities Basketball games are played at the Coliseo Álvaro Sánchez Silva court.
+Basketball historically had a high popularity, although it has decreased in recent years.
+The city's basketball games are played at the Coliseo Álvaro Sánchez Silva court.

 The city has hosted important national and international sport events.
 For example: